 If you could dictate that everyone in the world should read one book, what would it be?

-If you could teach every 12 year old on the planet one thing, what would it be, and why?
+If you could teach every 12 year old in the world one thing, what would it be and why?

 What are you currently learning?